Shagshag/prestashop-documentation/GroupReductionCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\GroupReduction.php line 209
+* This method is defined in [classes/GroupReduction.php line 209](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/GroupReduction.php#209)

 #### Arguments